training-sh/hf-hyd/day47_cdc_scd/Excercises.md

-- Implement SCD1 on SnowFlake using batches data.
+- Implement SCD1, SCD2 on SnowFlake using batches data.
 - Upload batches json data into @stage/bronze/products-json/product_cdc_001.json, @stage/bronze/products-json/product_cdc_002.json, ..
--
+- Use HF Snowflake, it should
+- Snowflake table has merge support for deduplication